-Doppelganger, German word meaning “look-alike” or “double walker”, originally meant a ghost or shadow of a person but nowadays it simply refers to a person that is a look-alike of another person.
+Doppelganger, a German word meaning “look-alike,” or “double walker,” originally referred to a ghost, or shadow of a person; but in modern times it simply refers to a person that is a look-alike of another person.

 Types of Doppelganger

-In literature, doppelganger is usually shaped as a twin, shadow or a mirror image of a protagonist.
-It refers to a character who physically resembles the protagonist and may have the same name as well.
+In literature, a doppelganger is usually shaped as a twin, shadow, or a mirror-image of a protagonist.
+It refers to a character who physically resembles the protagonist, and may have the same name as well.
 Several types of doppelganger can be spotted in world literature.
-It may take the form of an “evil twin”, not known to the actual person, who confuses people related to that original person.
-Besides, it may be figured as one person existing in two different places at the same time.
-Sometimes, a doppelganger is a person’s past or future self.
-In some cases, it may simply be a person’s look alike.
+It may take the form of an evil twin, not known to the actual person, who confuses people related to that original person.

 Doppelganger in Folklore